benjamin-elusers/ShinyBirthday/README.md

 - Bootstrap button with icon to launch different events

-  - Blinking multicolor birthday wish message
+  - Blinking multicolor birthday wish message using CSS
-  - Uncollapse a box
+  - Uncollapse a box using custom JS function
   - Making and playing birthday song as wave file (.wav)
   - Showing animated candles as bar plot (saved as .gif)